Beaded Lobster Key Chains - Beaded Crawfish Keychain

 Materials Needed:

-You will need one connector such as a
+You will need one connector for the top of your lobster keychain, such as:

 Lanyard Hook Lanyard hook,